 According to one psychologist, online therapy has revolutionized the therapy field entirely, as the technology has progressed far beyond just a chat room, with the ability to video conference or talk on the phone.
-The new business model allows therapists to communicate with patients at their own discretion and at an ideal time-when both partners can talk to a counselor.
+The new business model allows therapists to communicate with patients at their own discretion and at an ideal time when both partners can talk to a counselor.
 This makes it a whole lot easier and a whole lot more convenient for anyone who is even thinking about therapy and especially for couples who want to avoid the stigma but still get the help that they desperately need.

 The Advantages of Marriage Counseling Online

 Not only does the online option resolve the problem of location and timing, but even the duration of the session is flexible, reducing costs.
 Partners can log in together and Skype or phone chat with a counselor, and they can choose a long session or multiple short sessions throughout the week.
 Because you get to choose the time and it's online you don't have to worry about the travel time.
 You can log on from anywhere, whether at home or at the office.
 You don't even need to be in the same room in order to be virtually together through the session.

 Cognitive Behavioral Therapy and couples therapy techniques actually work better when patients can afford to attend sessions a few times a week, rather than once or twice a month.
 Few patients want the stress of such frequent travel, however, an issue which online therapy resolves.
 You can simply log on from home or even from vacation and get the help that you need.
 Because you have several sessions throughout the week you don't feel like you're bottling things up to 'explore next week.'
 You have a better chance to express yourself right away.